nllwrq/gulp-precompile-handlebars/README.md

 # gulp-precompile-handlebars

 A gulp plugin to precompile handlebars templates, and output separate compiled templates that use the exports syntax.
-I prefer the ES module loader syntax over named templates, and it works great when using it in conjunction with a module bundler.
-The precompilation also helps avoiding issues with CSP policy flags `unsafe eval` and `inline eval`.
+It is easy to use the plugin `gulp-define-module` to wrap the compiled templates in a module bundling syntax.
+Precompiling is required when you want to enable [Content Security Policy][csp] on your server, as handlebars, compiling in the client, uses `eval` or `new Function(String)` which is not allowed.
+If you precompile, you can just use the runtime version of Handlebars which doesn't have the compilation code.

 # Usage